HuwCheston/Jazz-Jitter-Analysis/docs/getting-started.md

    This script will take all the delayed audio and video files from both musicians (located in `\data\raw\avmanip_output`) and mux them together into a new folder (default `\data\raw\muxed_performances\`).
 You can choose a custom input and output directory by passing the `-i` and `-o` flags when calling `muxer.py`.

 4. By default, the script will recreate all of the stimuli used in the perceptual component of our paper, i.e. a 47-second excerpt with delay applied to the audio and video footage from both performers.
-You can customize the output by setting the `--keys` and `--drums` flags to either `"Live"` or `"Delay"` when callinc `muxer.py`.
+You can customize the output by setting the `--keys` and `--drums` flags to either `"Live"` or `"Delay"` when calling `muxer.py`.
 So, to recreate the experience that the keyboard player had in the experiment (i.e. live keyboard audio and video, delayed drummer audio and video), you'd use:

    ```
    python src\muxer.py --drums "Delay" --keys "Live"